VincentRPS/discord.io/docs/index.rst

-.. discord.io documentation master file, created by sphinx-quickstart on Wed Dec 29 15:23:05 2021.
+.. aio documentation master file, created by sphinx-quickstart on Wed Dec 29 15:23:05 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to discord.io
+Welcome to aio
 =====================
-Welcome to the documentation of discord.io. discord.io is a Python based discord library, using aiohttp and asyncio.
+Welcome to the documentation of aio. aio is a Python based discord library, using aiohttp and asyncio.

 Getting Started
 ---------------